NavidHoque/apriltags/README.md

   - works on laptop using webcam

 3. **Testing `RosVersion.py` on TurtleBot3**
-   - Implement ROS elements and verify that it runs properly on the actual TurtleBot.
+   - playing around with the main.py script with some ros aspects have not actually tested it in on the turtlebot yet
+   -

 ## Files
 - `main.py` – Currently functional on a laptop.